timbru31/spigot-anti-piracy-backend/README.md

 When Node is ready for async/await, I'm planning to remove all the Babel stuff again. (as soon as Koa 2.0 becomes stable)

-## License
-This plugin is released under the
-*Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)* license.

-Please see [LICENSE.md](LICENSE.md) for more information.
+---
+Built by (c) Tim Brust and contributors.
+Released under the MIT license.